lotteries-io/lotteries-io.github.io/_rfcs/downloadable-auditable-order-collection.md

 ## Input Required

-For this we will need to provide, for each order:
+In order to be able to answer these questions reliably we need, for each order:

-* the original order
+* the original order document, a byte-precise copy of what was submitted by the retailer
-* the further header data that went into the retailer signature.
+* the further header data that went into the retailer HTTP signature.
 * the retailer HTTP signature
-* the terminal order processing state document
+* the terminal order processing state document from the operator
 * the operator signature over the order processing result document
 * the timestamp of the TSA over the operator signature